bkonkle/nakago/website/docs/features/dependency-injection.md

 ## Async

-Nakago's `Inject` framework is built on [Tokio](https://tokio.rs/) with [Shared Futures](https://docs.rs/futures/latest/futures/future/struct.Shared.html), allowing multiple threads to request and await the same dependency and use Arc to hold on to it across await points without worrying about lifetimes.
+Nakago's `Inject` framework is built on [Tokio](https://tokio.rs/) with [Shared Futures](https://docs.rs/futures/latest/futures/future/struct.Shared.html), allowing multiple threads to request and await the same dependency and use an Arc to hold on to it across await points without worrying about lifetimes.

 It uses Providers that implement the async `Provider` trait and use the provider's instance for configuration or context, and the Inject container to request other dependencies you require.
 Providers are lazily invoked - they are stored internally but not invoked until they are requested.
 They are then converted into a pending Shared Future that can be polled by multiple threads at the same time.
 This allows multiple resources to wait for the same Provider invocation without duplicaiton.